 International Secretariat Staff

-Joana Correia is an Architect with over 7 years of broad ranging international professional architectural experience.
+Joana is an Architect with over 10 years of international experience spanning architectural practice, urban development and project management.
 Since completing her Bachelor in Architecture at Universidade de Lisboa in Portugal, Joana has held positions in both large and small architectural and engineering offices in South Africa, Mozambique and Portugal.

-She has a Master of International Urban and Environmental Management from RMIT University which she focused on climate change adaptation/mitigation planning and sustainable development.
-The relation between the built environment and climate change and how design and participatory approaches may improve the resilience of communities and tackle environmental issues were the centre of her research throughout the masters.
+Joana has a Master of International Urban and Environmental Management from RMIT University, specialising in climate change adaptation/mitigation planning and sustainable development.
+The relation between the built environment and climate change and how design and participatory approaches may improve the resilience of communities and tackle environmental issues were the focus of her masters and continue to be a key specialisation in her work at the Cities Programme.